tillhabersetzer/MEG-SCANS/README.md

 | :--- | :--- |
 | `audio_envelopes.m` | This script contained in the `speech` directory is an interactive tool for visualizing the speech envelopes used in the cross-correlation and decoding analyses.
 It processes a selected audiobook file, computes the desired envelope type (e.g., auditory, onset), and generates a multi-panel plot with a slider to easily compare the raw audio waveform against its derived envelope. |

+### Helper function for Plotting, Source Analysis, Envelope Calculation and FieldTrip Trial Functions
 The `helper_functions` directory contains custom functions used across various analysis pipelines.

-### Plotting, Source Analysis, Envelope Calculation, FieldTrip Trial Functions

 | Script Name | Description |
 | :--- | :--- |